 The H-1B visa also includes wage and worksite requirements to protect both the H-1B worker and U.S. workers.
 Many entrepreneurs may want to forgo a salary while developing their business.
 If they are in H-1B status, however, they must receive market rate compensation as a regularly paid salary.
 The employer must also maintain documentation of continued pay and employment.

 J-1 for Exchange Visitors21

 The J-1 is used for a variety of purposes, ranging from au pairs to exchange students to professors.
 One J-1 subcategory allows eligible international professionals or interns to receive training at U.S. companies for a select length of time.
 International trainees and interns have the opportunity to gain valuable career training while at the same time learning about life in the United States.

 J-1 trainees and interns return home with new career skills and a greater appreciation for American people and culture.
 The U.S. employer gains greater knowledge and appreciation for the J-1’s foreign national’s business practices, country and culture.
 Unlike the H-1B visa, there is no cap on the number of J-1 visas that can be issued each year, although the J-1’s validity is typically a maximum of two years, with renewals possible.

 In addition to the relatively short initial period of stay, a J-1 visa poses several other challenges for an entrepreneur.
 It is generally for a training position, not to run a company.
-Also, some J visas require a nonimmigrant to leave the United States for two years before pursuing an H-1B visa or permanent residence.
-Sometimes a waiver of the two-year rule is possible.
+Also, some J visas require returning to the home country for two years before pursuing an H-1B visa or permanent residence.
+(Although sometimes a waiver of the two-year rule is possible.)